 Learning Skills Specialist

-Arielle has five years of experience in the education field.
+Arielle has over a decade of experience in the education field.
 She received her Bachelor of Arts in English and Africana studies; with a minor in Sociology.
 Both her Masters and Certificate of Advanced study in Educational Administration and Policy studies, from the University at Albany, concentrated on Higher Education.
 Her area of expertise is in Disability Student Service programs, including research on “The Effectiveness of Testing Accommodation Services and Individual Advisement for Disabled Students that are on Academic Probation”.
 Arielle loves working with students, and her main goal is to insure that all students are academically successful.

 David has over 25 years of experience working with college students.
 A former Class Dean and Dean of Students, he is a student development specialist who has a Masters degree in Counseling and professional certificates in Mediation and TITLE IX.
 David loves helping students succeed and achieve their goals.
 He enjoys spending time in the Adirondacks and loves biking and golf.